Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "However difficult life may seem, there is always something you can do and succeed at."
+> "So we beat on, boats against the current, borne back ceaselessly into the past."
-> — **Stephen Hawking**
+> — **F. Scott Fitzgerald**

 ---